 The coastal hazard mapping shows areas at risk of erosion for a modelled storm event (a ‘major’ storm with a 1% probability of occurring in any given year, otherwise referred to as a 1-in-100 year event), plus sea level rise for years 2040, 2070 and 2100.

 These maps are representations of erosion prone area modelling held by Council.
 They do not depict complete erosion potential, such as for a more severe storm event or for storm events in close succession.
-More severe, but less frequent storm events may lead to erosion impacts on land beyond the erosion prone areas shown for 2040 and 2070.
-This information may be updated overtime and subject to change in accordance with Council’s Climate Change Response Policy 2017, or as other needs require.
+More severe, but less frequent storm events may lead to erosion impacts on land beyond the erosion prone areas.
+This information may be updated over time and subject to change in accordance with Council’s Climate Change Response Policy 2017, or as other needs require.

 For more information on council’s climate change and coastal hazards planning go to the project page here.